Psalm 1: Numbering

 The Book of Psalms is subdivided into five parts.
 Psalm 1 is found in the first part, which includes psalms 1 through 41.
 It has been counted as the beginning of part one in some translations, in some counted as a prologue, and in others Psalm 1 is combined with Psalm 2.

 Background and themes

 Beatus vir, "Blessed is the man ..." in Latin, are the first words in the Vulgate Bible of both Psalm 1 and Psalm 112 (111).
-In illuminated manuscript psalters the start of the main psalms text was traditionally marked by a large Beatus initial for the "B" of "Beatus", and the two opening words are often much larger than the rest of the text.
-Between them these often take up a whole page.
+In illuminated manuscript psalters, the start of the main psalm text was traditionally marked by a large Beatus initial for the "B" of "Beatus", and the two opening words are often much larger than the rest of the text.
+Between them, these often take up a whole page.
 Beatus initials have been significant in the development of manuscript painting, as the location of several developments in the use of initials as the focus of painting.